 - Certain properties must have a rain catchment system.

-Who are the People in the Neighbourhood?
+Who are the People in the Neighborhood?

-To figure out which cottage neighbourhood (or Island, in our case) would suit us the best, we spent time visiting each location, usually camping or renting cabins for several nights at a time.
+To figure out which cottage neighborhood (or Island, in our case) would suit us the best, we spent time visiting each location, usually camping or renting cabins for several nights at a time.
 It’s amazing how much culture you can glean from a short visit.

 When I was a kid, we had a friend who had a cottage that was a painful 4-hour drive from the city.
 We only went up to visit them a few times.
 The lake was beautiful.
 The surrounding forests and farms were peaceful.
 But the drive was pure torture.
 And they did it every weekend!